ypyl/ypyl.github.io/Blog/Investing/2023-10-07-Investment-instruments.md

 - Risk Tolerance: Investors seeking a balanced portfolio are comfortable with some degree of risk and are willing to weather short-term market volatility in exchange for the potential for moderate growth over time.

-Balanced portfolios aim to provide a mix of stability and growth potential, making them suitable for investors with moderate risk tolerance and medium to long-term investment goals.
-The allocation between stocks and bonds can be adjusted to align with an investor's risk profile and objectives, offering a balanced approach to wealth accumulation.

 ## Growth Portfolio

 A growth portfolio is designed for investors seeking significant long-term capital appreciation.
 It primarily consists of stocks expected to appreciate over time, but it also comes with the potential for substantial short-term price fluctuations.
 Investors in a growth portfolio typically have a high risk tolerance and a long-term investment horizon, with generating current income as a secondary objective.